exteranto/exteranto.github.io/articles/your-first-exteranto.md

 [Browser Extension Basics][browser-extension-basics] has further details.

-You will see an entry for 'Browser Extension 0.0.1' listed (the extension name is specified in `manifest.json`).
-Click the link to the 'background page` and a new console window will open diplaying the Exteranto welcome message.
+You will see an entry for 'Browser Extension 0.0.1' listed (the extension name and version are specified in `manifest.json`).
+Click the link to the 'background page' and a console window will open diplaying the Exteranto welcome message.

 ### Outline